 Another important consideration as you prepare to leave the hospital is your home safety evaluation.
 A social worker will do a walk-through at your home to review your needs and determine what home modifications can help meet them.

-“Patient and family involvement and engagement in discharge planning after stroke is very important to ensure the patient has all the resources he or she may need to maximize recovery in a safe environment,” Dr. Khawaja says.
+“Patient and family involvement and engagement in discharge planning after stroke is very important to ensure the patient has all the resources they may need to maximize recovery in a safe environment,” Dr. Khawaja says.

 The American Stroke Association recommends several minor adaptations for each room in your house: